Amy Simon, Founding Partner

-A founding partner at Goodwin Simon Strategic Research, a national public opinion research firm, Amy Simon brings three decades of political experience to her work as a pollster and communications strategist.
+A founding partner at Goodwin Simon Strategic Research, Amy Simon brings three decades of political experience to her work as a pollster and communications strategist.
 She conducts public opinion research on a variety of public policy issues.
 Her clients include state and local government, nonprofits, foundations, labor unions, and both political and candidate committees.
 She has worked on candidate, ballot measure and public education campaigns at the federal, state and local level in over 40 U.S. states, as well as internationally.

 Ms. Simon has a unique background among the nation’s top progressive pollsters.
 She was a community and field organizer, campaign manager, direct mail fundraising consultant, and political director, before becoming a pollster – and she brings that diverse political understanding to all of her message development and message delivery research.

 Ms. Simon has a special expertise in conducting innovative qualitative and quantitative research on socially controversial and emotionally complex issues, and particularly in developing effective messaging and a winning record on ballot measure campaigns.

 Combining her extensive experience in political communications in a real world environment with innovative research approaches, she and her colleagues have successfully developed new and effective ways to directly impact public support for progressive policies.
 Ms. Simon is one of the leading architects of the pro-marriage messaging that helped propel Maine and Washington state voters to support allowing marriage for same-sex couples in the November 2012 elections.
 Along with partner Paul Goodwin, Ms. Simon has also helped craft winning strategies on late-term abortion, marijuana, aid-in-dying, insurance reform, and medical malpractice, as well as other issues.